MichaelJMerritt/Portfolio/README.md

+# Mike Merritt
-# Mike Merritt's Projects Created from Public Data
+# Projects Created from Public Data

 These simple projects show methodology and tool usage without exposing any private data.